 Co-Founder & CEO

 Originally from McLean, Virginia, Julie is the Co-Founder and Chief Executive Officer of The Recovery Connection.
 She moved to Winchester in April of 2008 seeking help for her substance use disorder.
-After entering recovery from addiction and bulimia, Julie uncovered a strong passion in the field.
+After several trips to treatment all over the country and a near fatal overdose, Julie has remained in recovery ever since.

 Julie returned to school and obtained her Bachelor’s degree in Psychology from Shenandoah University.
 For the next three years, Julie worked at a local mental health clinic managing the Quality Assurance and Compliance department, as well as facilitating substance use group therapy.
 She received training and became a Certified Peer Recovery Specialist in the state of Virginia.
 During this time, she became a certified REVIVE!
 Naloxone Trainer and dove into various public speaking engagements to promote recovery awareness.

 Co-Founder & COO

 A native of Alexandria, Virginia, Meredith Speir is the Co-Founder and Chief Operating Officer of The Recovery Connection.
 She previously attended George Mason University and is currently pursuing a degree in Psychology with a concentration in Addictions & Recovery from Liberty University.
 Meredith is a Certified Peer Recovery Specialist in the state of Virginia.

 Meredith relocated to Winchester, Virginia in 2007 after she went through treatment for substance use disorder.
 Since relocating to Winchester, she has adjusted to "living in the valley" and has a deep passion for recovery and helping others along in their journey in recovery.
 For many years, she has served as a volunteer at a local treatment center and facilitated hands-on and interactive aftercare services for clients.
 Meredith comes from a Marketing & Sales background and previously worked for The Data & Marketing Association, GMAC and Navy Federal Credit Union.

 Meredith currently resides in Winchester with her husband who is a small business owner in Frederick County, Virginia and 7-year old daughter.
 She is in long-term recovery from the disease of addiction and is passionate about helping those that desire to find a new way to live.

 "You have the power to say, this is NOT how my story will end."